verajosemanuel/tidyviz/README.md

 Suitable for sharing ·even· prettier analysis and reproducibility.

-Pull the image from repo and start a container:
+Pull the image from repo:

 ```bash
 docker pull jvera/tidyviz:latest